IgniteUI/igniteui-docfx/kr/components/localization.md

 #### Localize particular strings for particular instance of a component

-If only a single `igx-grid` instance should be localized, there is way.
-The `resourceStrings` proeprty should be used and it should be set to a new instance of `IGridResourceStrings` type.
+If only a single `igx-grid` instance should be localized, there is a way.
+The `resourceStrings` property should be used and it should be set to a new instance of `IGridResourceStrings` type.

 ```typescript
 const newGridRes: IGridResourceStrings = {